team-charls/charls/README.md

 ### Limitations

+The following JPEG-LS options are not supported by the CharLS implementation.
+Most of these options are rarely used in practice.

-* No support for (optional) JPEG restart markers (RST).
-These markers are rarely used in practice.
+* No support for JPEG restart markers (RST).
+* No support for sub-sampled scans.
-* No support for the SPIFF file header.
+* No support for multi component frames with mixed component counts in a single scan.
 * No support for oversize image dimension.
 Maximum supported image dimensions are [1, 65535] by [1, 65535].
+* No support for JPEG-LS mapping tables.

+#### Note about JPEG-LS part 2

-* After releasing the original baseline JPEG-LS standard 14495-1:1999, ISO released an extension to the JPEG-LS standard called ISO/IEC 14495-2:2003: "Lossless and near-lossless compression of continuous-tone still images: Extensions".
+After releasing the original baseline JPEG-LS standard ISO 14495-1:1999, ISO released an extension to the JPEG-LS standard called ISO/IEC 14495-2:2003: "Lossless and near-lossless compression of continuous-tone still images: Extensions".
 Currently CharLS doesn't support these extensions.

 ## Supported platforms